By Brent Wernsing

 He slept all night.
 He woke up happy.
 He got to meet our kids but still wasn’t hungry.

 It was time to go to the courthouse.
-Time to find out what was going to happen and for him to see his family again.
-He was grinning from ear to ear that he was going to get to see his sissy and his mom.
+Time to find out what was going to happen and his mom.
 This is all he wanted.

 It was noon.